 Before sunrise and sunset - In the late afternoon, before sunset, Vata is high because the body is weary and deficient from a long day's work.
 In the early morning before sunrise, Vata is high because the nervous system stimulates the body to wake up.

-5-6 hours after a meal - Five to six hours after a meal Vata rises when blood sugar levels dip and the body gets hungry.
+5-6 hours after a meal - Five to six hours after a meal, Vata rises when blood sugar levels dip and the body gets hungry.

 After 50 - Vata is deficiency and the body becomes deficient in later years of life.

-Colon - The body reabsorbs moisture from feces before elimination in the colon.
-When the body is dry, the body struggles to absorb more water, leading to dryness in the colon.
+Vata Sites of the BodyColon - The body reabsorbs moisture from feces before elimination in the colon.
+When the body is dry it struggles to absorb more water, leading to dryness in the colon.
 The signs of dryness are gas and constipation.

 Waist & Lower Half of the Body - When Vata is high, the body becomes more mobile and the mind more active.
 We tend to forget about the lower half of the body.